aionliao/PasswordGeneratorClass/README.md

-PasswordGeneratorClass
+Password generator class
 ======================

 Class for generating passwords

-This class is helper for generating passwords with several parameters.
+This class is a helper for generating passwords with several parameters.
 By default it generates password 12 characters long, including digits, lower\uppercase characters and special symbols.

-* You need to include php class file first.
+!
+You need to include php class file first.
-* For example: include_once( 'include/PasswordGenerator.php' );
+For example: include_once( 'include/PasswordGenerator.php' );

 Basic Usage Example
 $password = new PasswordGenerator;